Frequently Asked Questions

-A: We have begun construction on the first lift (triple) during the summer of 2019 and plan to be operating by winter 2019- 2020.
+A: We have begun construction on the first lift (triple) during the winter of 2020 and plan to be fully operational by winter 2020- 2021.
 We have a lot of work and fundraising to do before the season starts, so please consider helping!

 Q: How much are lift tickets going to be and will you sell season passes?